-Here we explore an $U(1)$ extended model with higher dimensional operators.
-In this set up, the gauge sector of the SM (i.e. $\mathrm{SU}(3)_c\times\mathrm{SU}(2)_L\times\mathrm{U}(1)_Y$) is extended by an additional $\mathrm{U}(1)_z$ symmetry, with gauge coupling $g_z$.
+Here we explore an $\mathrm{U}(1)$ extended model with higher dimensional operators.
+In this setup, the gauge sector of the SM (i.e. $\mathrm{SU}(3)_c\times\mathrm{SU}(2)_L\times\mathrm{U}(1)_Y$) is extended by an additional $\mathrm{U}(1)_z$ symmetry, with gauge coupling $g_z$.
 One new gauge boson appears in the theory, which we introduce as a gauge eigenstate $Z^{\prime}_{\mu}$.
 We also assume that the SM fields are charged under new $\mathrm{U}(1)_z$ and the corresponding quantum numbers ensure gauge anomaly cancellation.
-Three right handed neutrinos (RHN), $N_i$ with $i= 1,2,3$ are added with non-trivial $\mathrm{U}(1)_z$ charges.
-Two of the RHNs are in the TeV range and one of them is ultra light with mass in the KeV range.
+Three RHNs, $N_i$ with $i= 1,2,3$ are added with non-trivial $\mathrm{U}(1)_z$ charges.
+Two of the RHNs are in the TeV range and one of them is ultra-light with mass in the KeV range.
 These extra neutrinos will eventually pave the way to achieve resonant leptogenesis through RHN decay at the TeV scale.
 Above the Electroweak Symmetry Breaking (EWSB) scale, the $\mathrm{U}(1)_z$ is broken by beyond the SM singlets $S_i$ carrying charges $z_{S_i}$, which are such that trilinear terms in the scalar potential are not admissible.

-\subsection{$\mathbf{U(1)_z}$ charges: Anomaly Cancellation}
+\subsection{$\mathrm{U}(1)_z$ charges: anomaly cancellation}

 In the fermionic sector, we assume that the $\mathrm{U}(1)_z$ charges for the SM fermions are family independent.
 The concerned fermions are assigned new gauge charges as $z_Q$ for the quark doublets, as $z_L$ for the lepton doublets.
 These charges for the right-handed up-type and down-type quarks are $z_u$ and $z_d$ respectively, while $z_e$ is the charge for the right-handed charged leptons.
 For the newly added fermions, charges assigned to three RHN fields $N_i$ are $z_i$, all of which are not necessarily be same.
 In the scalar sector, the SM Higgs has a $\mathrm{U}(1)_z$ charge $z_H$, while the BSM scalars $S_i$ have charges $z_{S_i}$.
-The triangle gauge anomalies that appear due to introduction of new gauge group $\mathrm{U}(1)_z$ can be analytically defined as ${\cal A} \equiv {\rm Tr}_L(T_a T_b T_c) - {\rm Tr}_R(T_a T_b T_c)$, where $T_a$ are the symmetry generators of the concerned symmetry group and the traces are taken over all left-handed and right-handed fermions.
+The triangle gauge anomalies that appear due to the introduction of a new gauge group $\mathrm{U}(1)_z$ can be analytically defined as ${\cal A} \equiv {\rm Tr}_L(T_a T_b T_c) - {\rm Tr}_R(T_a T_b T_c)$, where $T_a$ are the symmetry generators of the concerned symmetry group and the traces are taken over all left-handed and right-handed fermions.

 Within the SM, the Yukawa terms (that give rise to the fermionic mass terms after EWSB) for the charged fermions can be written as,